-The Council on Accreditation (COA)’s Board of Directors has voted to move forward with plans to explore a merger with the Alliance for Strong Families and Communities.
+The Council on Accreditation (COA)’s merger with the Alliance for Strong Families and Communities has been approved!

 We are very excited about this opportunity.
 The Alliance has always been a close partner, and is one of our founding organizations, together with the Child Welfare League of America (CWLA).
 The potential merger would allow us to harness the collective assets of COA and the Alliance to increase innovation and accelerate the power and impact of the social and human services fields.

 It is important to note that the integrity of our accreditation work will remain unchanged and maintain independence.
 We remain as committed as ever to our standards and process refinements, which are grounded in research and informed by the field.